aallevi/ANTON/_notes/works/lavoro generale sull'esistenza per interazione.md

 tags: type/works
 author: "[[antonio allevi]]"
 ---
-# lavoro generale sull'esistenza per interazione
+# generale sull'esistenza per interazione

 studies for the final work, which is yet to be finished.